 13. Nocturne Op.
 9 No.2 – Frédéric Chopin (1810-1849)

-You can purchase Vespers through the PayPal button below or by contacting me directly.
+You can purchase Vespers through the PayPal button below or by contacting me directly (firstname.lastname@example.org).
 Shipping rates vary per location and cover part of what it costs me to mail you a CD.
-If you know that you will be seeing me soon, but would still like to order a copy online, select the “In person/Will pick up” option, and I’ll be sure to have it on hand.
+If you know that you will be seeing me soon, but would still like to order a copy online, select the “local pickup” option, and I’ll be sure to have it on hand.

 If you would like your copy signed or have any other special instructions, be sure to include those details with your order as well.
-Any questions can be directed to my email (firstname.lastname@example.org) or through the contact form at the bottom of this page.
+Any questions can be directed to my email (email@example.com).

 If you have found my CD online, and would like to read the liner notes, or would just like more information, you can download the entire CD booklet by clicking here.